haihala/mandarin/rules/terms.md

 The player whose turn it is.
 Priority is not a turn.

+## Ability

+Activatable ability is an ability that has costs that can be paid.
+If they are, the ability is put onto the stack.

+Triggered ability is an ability that has a condition such as 'start of your turn' and when that trigger is hit, the ability automatically goes onto the stack.

+An ability can be both a triggered and an activatable ability by having both a trigger that needs to be hit and a cost that needs to be paid.
+These abilities count as both an activated and a triggered ability and are put onto the stack only if both the activation cost is paid and the trigger is present.

 ## Zone

 In short, a zone is a gameplay area where cards can exist.
 All existing zone types are listed below.
 Amount of cards in a zone is public information, but the cards themselves are often not.